 Photographer Robert Mapplethorpe shocked the world with his images of bondage, gay sex, female bodybuilders and naked black men.
 Technically brilliant or politically problematic, what do you think?

 min Read3 January 2023

-Do we talk enough about Die Brücke?
-Its importance for the development of modern art is undoubted.
-But lost between various movements and “isms” that we encounter when we read or talk about the art of the early 20th century, we tend to pay little attention to Die Brücke, which despite being short-lived, made a permanent mark on Expressionism.
-Today I will show you one of its members, Otto Mueller, a German-Romani artist whose contemporaries considered as Die Brücke’s magician.
+Is Die Brücke talked about enough?
+Its importance for the development of modern art cannot be denied.
+However, it got lost between various movements and “isms” of the early 20th century and we tend to pay little attention to Die Brücke, which despite being short-lived, made a permanent mark on Expressionism.
+Today we would like to show you one of its members, Otto Mueller, a German-Romani artist who is considered Die Brücke’s magician.